 \section{Conclusion and discussion}

 In this work, we discuss the relationship between global anomaly and boundary states of CFTs from the perspective of massive deformation.
 That is if a 1+1d CFT with symmetry $G$ is anomaly-free, there will be symmetric boundary conditions where the partition function of BCFT converges to one when the length goes to zero.
-For the closed string, symmetric boundary conditions imply there will be symmetric boundary states which can describe the symmetric gapped ground state.
-Then we apply our approach on several examples and show the anomaly-free condition derived from the existence of symmetric boundary conditions is consistent with the result from the 't Hooft anomaly-free condition obtained directly from the bulk CFT.
+For the closed string, symmetric boundary conditions imply the existence of symmetric boundary states.

+Then we apply our approach to several examples and show the anomaly-free condition derived from the existence of symmetric boundary conditions is consistent with the result from the 't Hooft anomaly-free condition obtained directly from the bulk CFT.
 In the multicomponent U(1) boson theory, the existence of symmetric boundary conditions can imply the symmetric gapping potentials which belong to Haldane null vectors.
 We also show this relationship between global anomaly and boundary states can be generalized to WZW models.
 As the last example, for $\mathrm{SU}(2)_{1}$ WZW model with the T-duality symmetry, we use our approach to find the symmetric gapping potentials which are beyond the Haldane null vectors.
 This result coincides with the fact that there is no anomaly for the T-duality symmetry.

-We should note there is slightly different context discussing the relation between BCFT and 1+1d SPT phases or anomalous 0+1d critical theory \cite{cho2017relationship}.
-In this reference, it is found that boundary state $|B\rangle_{h}$ in the sector twisted by $h\in G$ can defect the anomalous phase $\epsilon(g|h)$ which is related to the cocycles in $H^{2}$ ($G$, U(1)) :
+We should note there is a slightly different context discussing the relation between BCFT and 1+1d SPT phases or anomalous 0+1d critical theory \cite{cho2017relationship}.
+In this reference, it is found that boundary state $|B\rangle_{h}$ in the sector twisted by $h\in G$ can defect the anomalous phase $\epsilon(g|h)$ which is related to the cocycle in $H^{2}$ ($G$, U(1)) :

 More precisely, this correspondence detects the action of symmetry operation on the twisted boundary condition or twisted boundary state.
-However in our approach, we are looking for boundary states in the untwisted sector which remain invariant under the global symmetry $G$.
+However, in our approach, we are looking for boundary states in the untwisted sector which remain invariant under the global symmetry $G$.